imAniketSharma/Object-Detection/README.md

 ### Note:

-The yolo.h5 file can be generated using the YAD2K repository here: https://github.com/allanzelener/YAD2K
+The yolo.h5 file can be generated using the YAD2K repository here: https://www.kaggle.com/rmoharir8396/yolo-h5-file/data#

-Steps how to do it on windows:

-* Clone the above repository to your computer

-* Download the yolo.weights file from here: http://pjreddie.com/media/files/yolo.weights

-* Download the yolo.cfg file form here: https://raw.githubusercontent.com/pjreddie/darknet/master/cfg/yolo.cfg

-* Copy the downloaded weights and cfg files to the YAD2K master directory